usdot-jpo-ode/wzdx/spec-content/enumerated-types/RestrictionUnit.md

-# Lane Restriction Unit
+# Restriction Unit
-Units of measure used for a lane restriction value.
+Units of measure used for a restriction value.

 ## Values
 Value | Description